 Monitoring the financial performance of the Council is a valuable and important task that Scrutiny Committees are ideally placed to perform.
 It assists Members in identifying areas of operation that are underperforming that may require scrutiny.
-Therefore it is suggested that the Committee receives a financial end-of-year outturn report and quarterly outturn forecasts throughout the year.
+Therefore, it is proposed that in 2019/20 the Committee receives reports as follows: